Pav Bhaji Recipe

 - 1 cup peeled and cubed potatoes

-Secure the lid of the pressure cooker and pressure cook for 3 whistles over high heat.
+Step 2: Secure the lid of the pressure cooker, then pressure-cook for 3 whistles over high heat.

 Open the lid of the cooker.
 Keep the boiled veggies aside.

-Note – If you planning to use your instant pot, add your veggies to the pot with ยฝ cup water.
+Note – If you’re planning to use your Instant Pot, add your veggies to the pot with ยฝ cup of water.
 Close the lid and set the valve to the sealing position.
 Press PRESSURE COOK and set the timer to 3 minutes.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.

 Make The Bhaji

-Now, add 2 teaspoon chopped green chilies, 2 cups of chopped tomatoes, and ½ cup of water and cook for 2-3 minutes.
+Step 7: Now, add 2 teaspoon chopped green chilies, 2 cups of chopped tomatoes, and ½ cup of water, and cook for 2-3 minutes.

-Now is the turn to add your spice powders.
-Add 2 teaspoon Kashmiri red chili powder and 5 tablespoon pav bhaji masala and cook for a minute, stirring continuously with a ladle.
+Step 8: Now is the time to add your spice powders.
+Add 2 teaspoon Kashmiri red chili powder and 5 tablespoon pavbhaji masala and cook for a minute, stirring continuously with a ladle.

-Now mash the bhaji using a potato masher until it is mushy.
+Step 10: Mash the bhaji with a potato masher until it is mushy.

-Reduce the heat of your stove to low and cook the bhaji for 10-12 minutes.
-Add more water if you feel that the bhaji looks thick.
-It should be of pourable consistency.
+Step 11: Reduce the heat of your stove to low and cook the bhaji for 10-12 minutes.
+Add more water if the bhaji looks thick.
+It should be thick but pourable.

-Check for salt and lime juice and add more to your taste if needed.
+Step 13: Check for salt and lime juice, and add more to your taste if needed.

-To make the pav bhaji vegan, replace butter with oil or vegan butter and skip adding the paneer.
-The rest of the ingredients in this recipe are vegan-friendly.
+To make the pavbhaji vegan, replace butter with oil or vegan butter and skip adding the paneer.
+The remaining ingredients in this recipe are vegan-friendly.

 Serving Suggestions

 Pav bhaji is a complete meal in itself.
-To serve this delicious Pav Bhaji, transfer the hot bhaji to a serving bowl.
+To serve this delicious street food, transfer the hot bhaji to a serving bowl.
 Top it with a dollop of butter and sprinkle some chopped cilantro to make it look good.

 Keep some chopped onions, lime wedges, butter cubes, and chopped cilantro in small bowls along with the bhaji.

-Take your pavs and cut each one of them into half horizontally, slather them with butter, and toast them on a hot tawa or pan until they are slightly crispy from both sides.
+Take your pavs, cut each one in half horizontally, slather them with butter, and toast them on a hot tawa or pan until they are slightly crispy on both sides.

 If pav are not readily available, then you can use dinner rolls or buns instead.